GetStream/GroupedChannelsSampleAndroid/README.md

 ### ChannelViewModelFactory setup

 Each tab (group) is backed by its own `ChannelListViewModel`.
 The factory takes a single `groupKey` argument identifying the server-side group; the SDK uses that key to resolve the filter, sort and event-matching logic for the corresponding group.
+The `groupKey` value must match one of the group names configured on the server side and requested in `queryGroupedChannels`.

 **Note: Instantiating `ChannelListViewModel` will NOT automatically call `ChatClient.queryGroupedChannels` - you have to do that manually to prepopulate the data.**

+The example below uses `all`, `new`, `current`, and `old` as illustration — substitute the group keys your backend exposes.

 ```kotlin
 // One factory per group